 Other demographic data was impacted, too.
 For instance, monthly website conversions by gender reached 100% unknown by June, 2021.
 The same goes for geo-location data, too.

 Phasing out reporting abilities by this demographic data is a fairly significant blow to marketers who relied on Facebook for audience insights and targeting.
-If you want to learn more, my colleague TJ goes in-depth about this on our podcast:
+Some say Apple created an unfair advantage with their iOS 14.5 update.
+Louis Belpaire goes in-depth about this topic on our podcast:

 How Should Marketing Strategies Evolve After iOS 14.5?